Upgrade NSX-T Data Center in the management domain before you upgrade workload domains.

-- Download the VMware Software Update bundle for NSX-T Data Center bundle.
-See Downloading Bundles.
+- Download the NSX-T Data Center upgrade bundle.
+See Download Bundles.

 - Run the upgrade precheck.
 See Perform Update Precheck.

-- If you had selected the Schedule Upgrade option, specify the date and time for the NSX-T bundle to be applied.
+- In the Available Updates section, click Update Now or Schedule Update for the NSX-T bundle and select the date and time for the bundle to be applied.